 Professional Development.
-As of July 03, 2020, candidates must document the completion of professional development.
+As of June 2, 2022, candidates must document the completion of professional development.
 Arkansas IDEAS provides online training and connects K-12 educators with quality DESE-approved professional development and educational opportunities.
 The Record of Learning must be printed as documentation of all required pre-service professional development as listed below:

-- Two (2) hours of child maltreatment training; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of parental involvement; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness
+- Two (2) hours of child maltreatment training; and - Two (2) hours of family and community engagement; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of bullying prevention; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness

 Arkansas State Police, FBI, and Child Maltreatment Background Checks.
-All first time applicants for teacher licensure and each applicant for his/her first license renewal, shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and
+All first-time applicants for teacher licensure and each applicant for his/her first license renewal, shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and